| Disclaimer: All characters belong

 to be any help -- into the War Room to regroup, and try to

+figure out exactly what had happened.
 And here she was, shivering under two layers of thick clothing

 and a large coat, almost feeling ridiculous because, even